Wales' national parks

 The Pembrokeshire coast offers people a variety of things to do, whether you are interested in wildlife, photography, walking or watersports.
-It's a great place for holidays and days out.
 Enjoy the park's relaxing beaches, have family fun or take a romantic break.
 There are many pubs, spa treatments and lots of fresh air.

 There's loads of history in this beautiful landscape.
-The parks covers 838 square miles.
+The park cover 838 square miles.
 There are loads of activities to enjoy including hiking, mountain biking and walking in wild landscapes.
 The Snowdonia National Park features a plethora of waterfalls and lakes.
 Head to the highest point in Wales and England - either on foot or via a vintage steam railway.

 The Brecon Beacons National Park have been moulded by nearly eight millennia of human activity.
 Today the park offers a great place for holidays and days out, with many walks, exciting mountain biking courses and horse riding trails.
 Explore caves, forests and a historic canal.
 Enjoy the characterful towns along the way.
-There are pubs, farmers markets and Michelin-starred restaurants to enjoy.
+There are pubs, farmers markets and places to eat, including Michelin-starred restaurants.
 The Brecon Beacons is a dark sky reserve.